aaronjwilson/Wrangling/README.md

 Macros made in javascript for googlesheets or O365.

 ###VBSCIPTING<br>
 when thinking about the tools that i use on the regular to bring data into a format that allows the easiest and most efficient method of getting the most amount of detail. timing is of the ssesnce.
-Excel is a great program. extended with visual basic is even better. <br>
+Excel is a great program. extended with visual basic is even better. looking at the structure of commonly derived and well mapped ELISA data the excel spreadsheets from BioTeks Gen5 software look like the following. <br>

 <p align="center">